-Where an agreement meets the conditions to be categorised as an agency agreement for the purpose of applying Article 101(1), the selling or purchasing function of the agent forms part of the principal’s activities.
-Since the principal bears the commercial and financial risks related to the selling and purchasing of the contract goods or services, all obligations imposed on the agent in relation to the contracts concluded and/or negotiated on behalf of the principal fall outside Article 101(1).
-The assumption by the agent of the obligations listed at the end of this paragraph will be considered to form an inherent part of an agency agreement, as these obligations relate to the ability of the principal to determine the scope of the agent’s activity in relation to the contract goods or services.
+Where an agreement meets the conditions to be categorised as an agency agreement that falls outside the scope of Article 101(1) of the Treaty, the selling or purchasing function of the agent forms part of the principal’s activities.
+Since the principal bears the commercial and financial risks related to the selling and purchasing of the contract goods or services, all obligations imposed on the agent in relation to the contracts concluded and/or negotiated on behalf of the principal fall outside Article 101(1) of the Treaty.
+The assumption by the agent of the obligations listed in this paragraph is considered to form an inherent part of an agency agreement, as those obligations relate to the ability of the principal to determine the scope of the agent’s activity in relation to the contract goods or services.
 This is essential if the principal is to assume the risks in respect of the contracts concluded and/or negotiated by the agent on the principal’s behalf.
 Thus, the principal is able to determine the commercial strategy in relation to:

-limitations on the territory in which the agent may sell these goods or services;
+limitations on the territory in which the agent may sell the contract goods or services;

-limitations on the customer groups to whom the agent may sell the contract goods or services; or
+limitations on the customers to whom the agent may sell the contract goods or services;

 the prices and conditions at which the agent must sell or purchase the contract goods or services.

-By contrast, where the agent bears one or more of the relevant risks described in paragraphs (28) to (31) of these Guidelines, the agreement between agent and principal does not constitute an agency agreement for the purpose of applying Article 101(1).
-In that situation, the agent will be treated as an independent undertaking and the agreement between agent and principal will be subject to Article 101(1), like any other vertical agreement.
-For that reason, Article 1(1)(k) VBER clarifies that an undertaking which, under an agreement falling within Article 101(1), sells goods or services on behalf of another undertaking, is a buyer.
+By contrast, where the agent bears one or more of the relevant risks described in paragraphs (31) to (33), the agreement between agent and principal does not constitute an agency agreement that falls outside the scope of Article 101(1) of the Treaty.
+In that situation, the agent will be treated as an independent undertaking and the agreement between agent and principal will be subject to Article 101(1) of the Treaty, like any other vertical agreement.
+For that reason, Article 1(1), point (k) of Regulation (EU) X clarifies that an undertaking which, under an agreement falling within the scope of Article 101(1) of the Treaty, sells goods or services on behalf of another undertaking is a buyer.

-Even if the agent bears no, or only insignificant, risks described in paragraphs (28) to

-(31) of these Guidelines, it remains a separate undertaking from the principal and therefore the provisions concerning the relationship between the agent and the principal may infringe Article 101(1), irrespective of whether they form part of the agreement governing the sale or purchase of the contract products or a separate agreement.
-Such provisions may benefit from the VBER, in particular when the conditions provided in Article 5 VBER are fulfilled, or, outside the VBER, they may satisfy the conditions of Article 101(3) in individual cases, as described in section
+Even if the agent bears no significant risks of the type described in paragraphs (31) to (33), it remains a separate undertaking from the principal and therefore provisions governing the relationship between the agent and the principal may fall within Article 101(1) of the Treaty, irrespective of whether they form part of the agreement governing the sale or purchase of goods or services or a separate agreement.
+Such provisions can benefit from the exemption provided by Article 2(1) of Regulation (EU) X, provided that the conditions of the Regulation are fulfilled.
+Outside the scope of Regulation (EU) X, such provisions require an individual assessment under Article 101 of the Treaty, as described in section 8.1, in particular to determine whether they produce restrictive effects within the meaning of Article 101(1) of the Treaty and, if so, whether they satisfy the conditions of Article 101(3) of the Treaty.